Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/37171054/

-• Population: T2DM patients in randomized crossover double-blind sham-controlled design.
+• Population: Individuals with type 2 diabetes in a randomized double-blind crossover design.

-• Intervention: PPE (red/NIR) with time- and dose-response protocols.
+• Intervention: Red/near-infrared PPE with time and dose variations.

 2. Elnaggar RK, et al. PBMT vs RF vs control in adolescents with obesity (2020)